Skip to main content

 Or, fish the caldera at Crater Lake National Park.
 It’s a long walk down and back, but a spectacular bucket list fishing destination for many.
 Contact the Park for current fishing regulations.
 (541) 594-3100.

 Resorts on the lakes and rivers offer great advice on what you might catch when, and many rent boats or offer fishing from the bank for free or a small fee.
-Make shuttle arrangements with Waterwheel RV Park & Campground, Sportsman’s River Retreat , Sky Lake’s Wilderness Adventures, or Agency Lake Resort.
+Make shuttle arrangements with Waterwheel RV Park & Campground, Sportsman’s River Retreat ,and Sky Lake’s Wilderness Adventures.

 Check our Guides & Outfitters page for knowledgeable locals to plan your perfect day and our Be Prepared page for safety tips.
 Visit caughtovgard.com, a local reporter and fisherman’s blog, for great local fishing tips.